jdeathe/centos-ssh/README.md

 Docker Image of CentOS-6 6.7 x86_64

-Includes public key authentication, Automated password generation, supports custom configuration via a configuration data volume.
+Includes public key authentication, Automated password generation, supports custom configuration via environment variables and/or a configuration data volume.

 ## Overview & links

 The [Dockerfile](https://github.com/jdeathe/centos-ssh/blob/centos-6/Dockerfile) can be used to build a base image that is the bases for several other docker images.

 Included in the build are the [EPEL](http://fedoraproject.org/wiki/EPEL) and [IUS](https://ius.io) repositories.
-Installed packages include ssh, sudo and vi along with python-setuptools, supervisor and supervisor-stdout.
+Installed packages include [OpenSSH](http://www.openssh.com/portable.html) secure shell, [Sudo](http://www.courtesan.com/sudo/) and [vim-minimal](http://www.vim.org/) are along with python-setuptools, [supervisor](http://supervisord.org/) and [supervisor-stdout](https://github.com/coderanger/supervisor-stdout).

 [Supervisor](http://supervisord.org/) is used to start and the sshd daemon when a docker container based on this image is run.
 To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
 This allows you to see output from the supervisord controlled subprocesses with `docker logs <docker-container-name>`.